AnasKAN/Tutorials/README.md

 # Tutorials
-this repo will contain notebooks we made for tutorial purposes, to benefit ppl who are excited to learn new things!
+this repo will contain notebooks which are made for tutorial purposes, to benefit ppl who are excited to learn new things!

 **contributers**:
 * Anas Aldadi